5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 :warning: **CAUTION**:
 - With `ConnectDrivers` disabled, the boot chime cannot be played back since the `AudioDXE.efi` is not loaded.
-- Before installing macOS from a USB flash drive, `ConnectDrivers` needs to be re-enabled, otherwise you won't see the flash drive in the bootpicker.
+- Before installing macOS from a USB flash drive, `ConnectDrivers` needs to be re-enabled, otherwise you won't see the flash drive in the BootPicker.

 ### Swapping Command ⌘ and Option ⌥ Keys
 Prior to version 0.7.4 of my OpenCore EFI Folder, the **[Command]** and **[Option]** keys were set to "swapped" in the `info.plist` of `VoodooPS2Keyboard.kext` by default.
-So in macOS, the **[WINDOWS]** key was bound to the **[Option]** function and the **[ALT]** Key was bound to the **[Command]** function which felt weird.
+So in macOS, the **[WINDOWS]** key was bound to the **[Option]** key function and the **[ALT]** Key was bound to the **[Command]** key function which felt weird.
 Therefore, users had to swap these Keys back around in the System Settings so everything worked as expected.

 Since then, I've undone the key swap inside the `VoodooPS2Keyboard.kext` plugin so that the Key bindings are working as expected out of the box.
-So if you are updating from 0.7.3 or lower to 0.7.4, reset the Keyboard Modifier Keys back to Default in System Settings > Keyboard to so everything is back to normal.
+So if you are updating from 0.7.3 or lower to 0.7.4, reset the Keyboard Modifier Keys back to Default in System Settings > Keyboard so everything is back to normal.

 If the "<", ">" and "^" Keys are switched/reversed, change `Use ISO layout keyboard` from `false` to `true` in the `info.plist` of `VoodooPS2Keyboard.kext`.